kadaan/ansible-role-mas/README.md

 If you leave both blank, and don't prompt for them, the role assumes you've already signed in via other means (e.g. via GUI or `mas signin [email]`), and will not attempt to sign in again.

-    mas_installed_app_ids: []
+    mas_signin_dialog: false

+Fallback to the built-in Mac App Store dialog to complete sign in.
+If set to yes, you must specify the aforementioned `mas_email` variable which will be autofilled in the dialog and prompt you to enter your password, followed by the 2FA authorization code if enabled on the account.

+    mas_installed_apps:
+      - { id: 497799835, name: "Xcode (8.1)" }

 A list of apps to ensure are installed on the computer.
 You can get IDs for all your existing installed apps with `mas list`, and you can search for IDs with `mas search [App Name]`.
+The `name` attribute is not authoritative and only used to provide better information in the playbook output.

     mas_upgrade_all_apps: false